EternityForest/awesome-standards/README.md

 ### 550 Paracord

 4mm wide, theoretically rated to 550lbs.
 In practice rated to whatever the counterfeit company you bought it from decided to design for.
+According to the internet, it is the most standard and common cord for many kinds of projects, but it is also thicker than needed for many applications.

+Even if you do get real 550lbs rated cord, the save working load limit of any rope or cord is a fraction of it's breaking strength, and climbing or fall protection applications require even more  strength because of ahock loads.

+You probably want something thinner for simple light-duty stuff.

+### 275 Cord

+2mm seems to be a common and popular size.
+Stiffer cords can be easier to use because you can push them through holes, and they don't tangle as much.

 ### Knots